 When washing the boat, use a mild detergent with a warm water solution.
 Never use any kind of alkaline cleaners such as Tri-Sodium Phosphate (TSP), abrasive cleaners, solvents, ammonia or chlorine to clean gelcoat surfaces, as these will damage the gelcoat surface.
 Special cleaners are available from the boat dealer to remove marine growth and algae from the hull.

 Wax gelcoat surfaces at least twice a season.
 Special marine gelcoat waxes are available from the boat dealer to prevent color fade and dirt adhesion.
 If the gelcoat has oxidized, chalked, dulled or faded from lack of proper maintenance, buffing may be necessary to bring back the shiny appearance.
 Hand buffing with #7 rubbing compound or power buffing with glazing compound #1 will quickly restore the surface; however, always seek certified assistance before attempting to restore your boat's finish.

-Upholstery
+Vinyl Upholstery

-Regular washing with mild detergent and warm water or non-solvent type automotive vinyl cleaner is sufficient to keep the cushions, canopy top and other vinyl coverings in good condition.
+Regular washing with warm, soapy water and a medium-soft brush is sufficient to keep the cushions, canopy top and other vinyl coverings in good condition.
 Keep the cushions from becoming soaked and dry off thoroughly after washing to prevent mildew accumulation after the boat is covered.
 Position the cushions up in the boat when covered to allow air circulation and spray with mildew repellent.